WW Recipe of the Day: Penne Pasta with Smoked Salmon & Peas

 Watch this short video to learn more:

-If you’ve made this penne with smoked salmon and peas, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made this Penne with Salmon and Peas, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Pasta with Smoked Salmon & Peas Recipe